WRF Physics¶

 sf_sfclay_physics=2

-Used in Eta model; based on Monin-Obukhov with Zilitinkevich thermal roughness length and standard similarity functions from look-up tables
+A scheme used in Eta model, based on Monin-Obukhov with Zilitinkevich thermal roughness length and standard similarity functions from look-up tables

 Monin and Obukhov, 1954